Join us in celebrating International Compost Awareness Week (ICAW)!

 Join us for one of our events!

 - May 10th, come to South Pointe School in Winnipeg for a FREE public backyard composting 101 session.
 Walk away with all the knowledge you need to start composting at home!
 This presentation sponsored by Councillor Janice Lukes.
+No registration required.

 - May 12th, register for a FREE public presentation on how to vermicompost!
 Perfect for apartment-dwellers or those with little yard space, as well as families with young curious children, vermicomposting lets worms do the work.
 Details TBA.
 This presentation is delivered in collaboration with GreenPeace Winnipeg.